Home | Volume 48 | Article number 95

 HIV, socioeconomic gaps, and gender equality are inextricably linked in the South African context and have fuelled in no small measure the disproportionately higher HIV prevalence among women [7].
 Women seeking temporary relief, shelter, and amenable living conditions in acutely insecure contexts become potential targets for exploitation and human trafficking [5].
 As of 2020, 53% of all people living with HIV were women and girls [5].
 Notably, we did not see a significant gender difference in PrEP openness.
 PrEP however holds the potential to increase female empowerment in the region, based on findings from past studies [10,34].
 Eakle et al. [35] carried out a study to explore the acceptability of oral PrEP prior to implementation among female sex workers in South Africa; overall, there was strong acceptability of PrEP among participants and positive anticipation for the imminent delivery of PrEP in the local sex worker clinics.
 Themes arising from the discussions exploring aspects of PrEP acceptability included awareness and understanding of PrEP, PrEP motivations including choice, control, and vulnerability, managing PrEP risks and worries, and destigmatizing and empowering PrEP delivery.
 Effective integration of PrEP into existing services should also include comprehensive health programming where ART is also available, appropriate messaging, and support [30,35].

-This study has some limitations.
-First, the cross-sectional data capture only one single snapshot in time; the PrEP landscape in South Africa may have evolved significantly since these data were collected in 2017/2018.
-Secondly, intentions may not necessarily translate into behaviours as far as using PrEP; acceptability, availability,, and affordability may all play a part as well [36].
+Firstly, the cross-sectional data capture only one single snapshot in time; the PrEP landscape in South Africa may have evolved significantly since these data were collected in 2017/2018.
+Secondly, intentions may not necessarily translate into behaviours as far as using PrEP; acceptability, availability, and affordability may all play a part as well [36].
 Social norms regarding PrEP use may also influence individual behaviour [37,38].
 Thirdly, self-reported information may be subject to misclassification and several other social and cognitive biases.
-Fourth, as this study aimed to examine awareness of a relatively new medical innovation and explored this in a hypothetical context in the survey, we examined the endpoints in the entire population of HIV seronegative individuals, not only those for whom PrEP is indicated.
+Fourthly, as this study aimed to examine awareness of a relatively new medical innovation and explored this in a hypothetical context in the survey, we examined the endpoints in the entire population of HIV seronegative individuals, not only those for whom PrEP is indicated.
 Finally, this study only assessed daily oral PrEP dosing and did not capture openness towards newer modalities of PrEP intake such as PrEP on demand (or PrEP 2-1-1), as well as longer-acting regimens (such as injectable regimens).
-Event-based oral dosing requires 2 pills between two and 24 hours before each sexual event, plus one pill 24 hour after the first two pills, and the last pill 48 hours after the first two pills (i.e., 4 pills combined per event, every event) [39,40].
+Event-based oral dosing requires 2 pills between two and 24 hours before each sexual event, plus one pill 24 hour after the first two pills, and the last pill 48 hours after the first two pills (i.e. 4 pills combined per event, every event) [39,40].
 Intramuscular PrEP injections on the buttocks administered once every two months at a doctor's office (i.e., 6 injections a year for year-round prevention) were approved by the FDA in December 2021 but are likely not available in South Africa [41].

 Conclusion Up Down

 Awareness of PrEP was low; however, close to 7 in 10 seronegative adults were open to taking PrEP if it were available.
-Planning for broad-scale implementation of PrEP within the South African context could build on knowledge gained from recent implementation and scale-up of relevant biomedical interventions (e.g., ART, voluntary medical male circumcision, and family planning).
+Planning for broad-scale implementation of PrEP within the South African context could build on knowledge gained from recent implementation and scale-up of relevant biomedical interventions (e.g. ART, voluntary medical male circumcision, and family planning).
 Efforts to promote PrEP uptake should focus on achieving a positive equity impact and reduce existing disparities.
 As such, groups at highest risk for HIV transmission should be targeted, particularly adolescent girls and young women.

 What is known about this topic